 Young People as Whole People — According to Alfie Kohn, “Children, after all, are not just adults-in-the-making.
 They are people whose current needs and rights and experiences must be taken seriously.”
 Too often education treats students as humans becoming instead of human beings.
 The notion that young people are whole people is inherently democratic and could force the radical re-envisioning of education as a place of growth and support.

 Meaningful Student Involvement — Engaging young people and educators in student/adult partnerships to discourage adultism can happen when students are planners, researchers, teachers, evaluators, decision-makers and advocates.
 This is the most systematic and engaging avenue for student voice in democratic education.

-Needs for Youth + Social Change through Democratic Education
+Needs for Youth Engagement in Democratic Education

 Training — Young people and adults can grow their learning together through educational opportunities to learn about democracy, education and the integration of each.
 The process of democratic education is never finished, and building the skills and knowledge of people learning together is a powerful way to foster succeeding generations of innovation and opportunity.

 Opportunities — Practical and pragmatic opportunities for all students in every school to experience democratic education are the key to securing new generations of passionately engaged citizens.
 Developing and sustaining opportunities to co-create democracy in schools is vital to democratic education.